See Database Management Systems.

-- If your old server had MySQL 5.6, or you wish to upgrade your version of MySQL 5.5, then upgrade to MySQL 5.6 on the new server.
+- If the old server had MySQL 5.6, upgrade to MySQL 5.6 on the new server.
 Otherwise skip to the next step.

 - Stop the MySQL Service.

-- Put the copy of the database on the new server into the MySQL folder.
+- Put the copy of the database on the new server into the MySQL data folder.

 - The database is usually found at c:\mysql\data.

 Note: If the database structure is InnoDB users can rename the data folder and copy the old one into the mysql folder.